opnsense/docs/source/manual/install.rst

    That the installation media is read-only, which means your current live configuration will be lost after reboot.

-Continue to :doc:`OPNsense Installer <OPNsense-Installer>`` to install OPNsense to the local storage device.
+Continue to `OPNsense Installer`_ to install OPNsense to the local storage device.

 OPNsense Installer
 ---------------------